kumar-harshh/TalentED/README.md

 Make sure to keep your Google API key secure and do not share it publicly.

-**Disclaimer:** This application relies on Google Gemini's API which has a limit of 60 req per second.
+**Disclaimer:** This application relies on Google Gemini's API which has a limit of 60 req per minute.
 Ensure that you comply with the terms of service for each dependency.

 Feel free to customize and enhance this application according to your needs!
 Happy Coding! 🚀